louiseGrandjonc/louisemeta.com/content/blog/explain-4.md

 # Conclusion

-Keep in mind that ordering can be a reason of a slow query, especially if you are ordering on a big table, all rows, without indexes.
-If you are doing that, maybe you should look into why you need this and how you could change your product to have better performances.
+Keep in mind that ordering can be a reason of a slow query, especially if you are ordering a big table, all rows, without indexes.
+If you are doing that, maybe you should look into why you need this and how you could change your application to have better performances.
 And avoid `OFFSET`...
 It's the worst, I know that most ORMs use it to paginate, but keep in mind that there are alternatives, like paginating by key, and libraries exist, like [django infinite pagination](https://pypi.python.org/pypi/django-infinite-scroll-pagination).

 So here you are.
 You have finished reading this series of articles on `EXPLAIN`, congratulations, I hope that you enjoyed them and will use `EXPLAIN` more often :) !